venkat-learn2/venkat-learn2/README.md

 * you can set the headless mode here
 `const isHeadless = process.env.HEADLESS === 'true'` or `process.env.HEADLESS === 'false'`

-* if you want change number of the chunks:
+* for parallel execution(multiple cases) change number of the chunks:

 Example: